 Admissions

-Applications are accepted on a rolling basis for fall and spring semesters.
+Applications are accepted on a rolling basis for Fall.

 The hands-on, experience-based Educational Counseling program at Monmouth has challenged me and given me opportunities to grow.
 Through conferences, fieldwork, and on-campus involvement, I have learned new skills while embracing my passion for this profession.
 The phenomenal faculty and support system at Monmouth has been instrumental in my success and has prepared me to be a leader in my field.